Interfaith greetings in Indonesia: History

 Abdurrahman Wahid added "Salam sejahtera bagi kita semua", roughly means "good upon us all", mostly used by Indonesian Christians, after the Islamic greeting during his presidency.
 This phrase often has "Shalom" added after it.
 During the presidency of Megawati Sukarnoputri, she additionally appended "om swastiastu" (roughly means "I wish good upon you"), a greeting phrase used by Indonesian Hindus, especially in Bali.
 Later, Susilo Bambang Yudhoyono added the Buddhist "namo buddhaya", roughly meaning "praise be to all Buddhas", and "salam kebajikan" means "greetings of virtue", a rough translation of wei de dong tian (惟德動天) in Chinese, attributed to Confucianism.
 These five together make up the most common form used in Indonesia nowadays and are increasingly popular within public officials and politicians.

 However, there are also regional variations in addition to these five usually used by local politicians or officials, usually ethnic greetings in regional languages such as "Sampurasun" (which roughly means an apology, delivered before conversation), a traditional Sundanese greeting, "rahayu", roughly meaning "greetings" or "safety" which is attributed to Javanese culture especially among followers of Kejawèn, or "Adil ka' talino, bacuramin ka' saruga, basengat ka'jubata" (means "just to fellow humans, reflecting to the Heaven, the Breath of Life comes from God") which is a Dayak traditional greeting phrase.
 There is also a relatively new and controversial addition "Salam Pancasila" by Yudian Wahyudi, head of Pancasila Ideology Development Agency.
 This emulates the past greeting "Salam Merdeka", used by Sukarno and popularized again by Megawati.
 Yudian argued that the addition of "Salam Pancasila" could bridge religious differences within Indonesia and be more flexible.

 Phrase

 The common full greeting, containing all five parts, is:Assalamualaikum, Salam sejahtera bagi kita semua, Shalom, Salve, Om swastiastu, Namo buddhaya, Salam kebajikanVariations exist, such as combining or replacing "Salam Sejahtera" with "Shalom" entirely as both represent Christianity, in addition to adding greeting phrases in regional languages or for traditional religions.

+Salve was added to the greeting during the presidency of Prabowo Subianto.

+The closing using the same parts is as follows: